8 ways to check if an item is vegan

 This badge should be on the front of the packaging to show that the production process utilized no animal ingredients or parts.

-These kinds of labels make it easier for vegans like you and me to find vegan items at the store.
 These labels are starting to appear on a lot of products in grocery stores thanks to the increasing popularity of vegan diets.

-2. Allergen Information
+2. Allergen and Dietary Restrictions Information

 If you read the label and still can't tell whether the product is vegan, check the back of the package for "allergen information."
 This information is usually written in bold print and placed at the bottom of the ingredients list.